Applied Human Nutrition (AHN)

 Within the AHN major, you may choose to do an area of emphasis in dietetics (accredited program recognized by the Partnership for Dietetic Education and Practice, and making you eligible to compete for post-graduate dietetics training) OR an optional minor.

 The Learning Approach

-From the behavioural foundation of our eating habits to the role of nutrients in our bodies, this major will give students a thorough understanding of all aspects of human nutrition.
+From the behavioural foundation of our eating habits to the physiological role of nutrients in our bodies, this major will give you a thorough understanding of all aspects of human nutrition.
 Lectures lay out the theoretical groundwork.
-Labs allow students to apply their knowledge and scientifically test these theories.
-Seminar courses support the social science component of the student's curriculum and allow for small group discussions to explore topics of interest.
-Students may also take a field placement course in nutrition education which gives them an opportunity to apply their learning in the community.
-Opportunities to conduct an undergraduate honours thesis are also available.
+Labs allow you to apply your knowledge and scientifically test these theories.
+Seminar courses and other electives support the social science component of the curriculum and allow for small group discussions to explore topics of interest, and critically evaluate the scientific literature, global trends and nutrition policy.
+You may also take a field placement course in nutrition education (an opportunity to apply learning in different community settings), or an applied clinical skills course (interacting with simulated patients in a mock clinical setting).
+Opportunities to conduct an undergraduate honours thesis or to take a research internship course are also available.

 Our goal is to ensure that you are at the centre of your learning.
 You will learn to:

 AHN Major with Area of Emphasis in Dietetics